Nocrex/demo-analysis/README.md

 #### GUI

-The command `cargo run --bin gui` opens a GUI which lists all available algorithms and configurable parameters.
+The command `cargo run --bin gui` opens a GUI which lets you choose which algorithms you want to use, configure their parameters, and easily access the Steam profiles of detected players.

+Note that there's no progress bar at the moment, so if you want to monitor the application as it runs, you need to use the terminal to monitor stdout.

 ### Output